tianhaotan/MultiLayer/README.md

 <p><strong>########## Prediction with Models ##########</strong></p>
 <ol>
-<li>Prepare your own 3D coordinate files, lattice vector files and nearest neighbor list files according to the sample files provided, making sure that makefilter.py, make321mutil.py, id0, data0.txt, ce0 and import.txt are all placed in the same folder and the atomic order and file format are the same as those provided in the project which can be obtained by opening the elelist with a visualization program. </li>
+<li>Please perpare your own 3D coordinate files, lattice vector files, and nearest neighbor list files accordingly.
+Ensure that "makefilter.py," "make321mutil.py," "id0," "data0.txt," "ce0," and "import.txt" are all located within the same folder.
+It is important to maintain the atomic order and file format identical to those present in the project.
+You can verify this by opening the "elelist" file with a visualization program. </li>
 </li>
 <li>Modify make321mutil.py and makefilter.py  and run </li>
   <li>Run </li>